Hyderabadi Muslims: Culture

 Hyderabadi Muslims, are noted for their hospitable nature also known as Deccani Tehzeeb.
 While Hyderabadi Muslims take pride in their "Nawabi" language, literature, poetry, architecture, and cuisine, the performing arts are often overlooked, especially regarding Hyderabadi culture.
 In fact, the culture of the Hyderabadi Muslims is being lost.
-The founding of the city of Hyderabad can be attributed to Ali who is popularly known as Hyder meaning The Lion and four minartes of Charminar represents four caliphs.
+The founding of the city of Hyderabad can be attributed to Ali who is popularly known as Hyder meaning The Lion and four minarets of Charminar represents four caliphs.
 Tales of the legendary dancers Taramati, and Premamati, are also an insight into the rich culture under the Qutb Shahi era.
 Mah Laqa Bhai, a prominent Hyderabadi Muslim poet of the 18th century, patronized the Kathak dance form in the courts of the Nizam, which is now being lost amongst Hyderabadi Muslims.

 Apart from these, a traditional Hyderabadi Muslim wedding is identified by various local traditional elements, such as the traditional garb, Sherwani for the groom and Khada Dupatta along with jewelry for the bride, as well as Hyderabadi cuisine served at the ceremony.

 Another cultural practice unique to the region is Tasmia Qwani also known as Bismillah Ceremony, family ceremony in which a Muslim child is initiated to read the Quran.
 It is also characterized by local elements.

 Communal Harmony, known as Ganga-Jamuni Tehzeeb, is integral to the Culture of Hyderabad.

 Other than musical forms of art, Hyderabadi Muslims have taken great honour in the writing, and reading of poetry, and annual Mushairas and Mehfils take place around the world, which has become a symbol of unity for Hyderabadi Muslims, and Urdu poets alike, continuing an ancient tradition.